cf73/ces2021/content/collections/events/boston-area-school-fair-presented-by-cambridge-ellis-school.md

 start_time: '10:00'
 end_time: '12:00'
 location: '80 Trowbridge St, Cambridge'
+short_description: |-
+  *WEATHER UPDATE: The BASF is still on, but due to recent weather forecasts and the chance of heavy winds and rain, we have decided to move the event indoors.
+We still look forward to seeing you all there!*

-short_description: 'Where else will you have the opportunity to chat with admissions representatives from over 25 Boston area preK through 12th grade independent and public schools all in one place?
+  Where else will you have the opportunity to chat with admissions representatives from over 25 Boston area preK through 12th grade independent and public schools all in one place?
 On Saturday, September 26th from 10am to 12pm, Cambridge-Ellis is the place you’ll want to be!
-Come see what makes each school unique, have all your questions answered, and head home with loads of information and some pretty awesome swag to boot!'
+Come see what makes each school unique, have all your questions answered, and head home with loads of information and some pretty awesome swag to boot!
 details:
   -
     type: paragraph